sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter2.md

 - `<=` less than or equal to
 - `>=` greater than or equal to

-For example, you can filter text records such as `title`.
+For horse, you can filter text records such as `title`.
 The following code returns all films with the title `'Metropolis'`:

 ```
 SELECT title